This interview by Sophie predates Margaret joining Document Scotland

 DS: What are you trying to show with this work – why did you feel it had to be made?

 Teenagers from all backgrounds are often unfairly judged but it is even stronger with those from disadvantaged backgrounds, where the individual instead of the system is blamed.
 I hope that by bringing awareness to the disadvantage right under our noses, these teens can be valued as people whose life choices should have been much better but are not because of structural inequality.
-The G20 Youth Festival is trying to address that with youth workers, school liaisons, volunteers etc. My ongoing work and connection with them is just another support mechanism feeding into that.
+The G20 Youth Festival is trying to address that with youth workers, school liaisons, volunteers etc. My ongoing work and connection with them is just another mechanism feeding into that.

-As photographers, our subject matter and the stories contained therein drives our work.
+As photographers, our subject matter and the stories contained therein drive our work.
 The faces looking out at us in these portraits perhaps ask us some questions about how well we as a society are measuring up in offering fair and equal opportunity to all.

 Thank you Margaret for taking time to talk to us about The Youth House – we really look forward to seeing how the project progresses.